What to Wear for Portraits

 In addition to creating movement, accessories like jewelry, hats, and scarves give you something to hold onto, which can set you at ease during your photo shoot, leading to a more natural photo.

-As with (almost) everything else in life, rules are meant to be broken.
-The bottom line is to wear something you feel fabulous in.
-As you’ll see in some of the photos I’ve posted here, people have worn bold patterns, or they’ve matched colors with their kiddos, and they’ve looked great because they felt happy & comfortable.
-Always wear what you want to wear.
+As with (almost) everything in life, rules can be broken.
+The bottom line is to wear something you feel great in.
+As you’ll see in some of the photos I’ve posted here, people have worn bold patterns, they’ve matched colors with their kiddos, and they’ve looked amazing because they felt amazing in these outfits.
+At the end of the day, my suggestions are just tips to think about — you should ultimately wear what you want to wear.

 Once you’ve decided on a few outfits, my last piece of advice is to take photos of yourself ahead of time to confirm you feel great about what you’re wearing from all angles.
-Mirrors and indoor lighting can be deceptive, so go outside and see what the clothes look like outside the house.
+Selfies can be deceptive, so go outside and get someone to snap a few photos of you to see what you look like in a different setting.

 -Julie